brendenehlers/simple-hls-fmp4/README.md

 # Simple HLS with fMP4

 A simple web server that serves fMP4 files over HTTP.
-Done as a test to learn how fMP4 works.

 Use the following `ffmpeg` command from the video dir to build the fragments
 ```sh